bjjb/dockerfiles/cron/README.md

 ## Caveats

-* `crontab` is in the box, but won't work as expected unless it's suid.
+- `crontab` is in the box, but won't work as expected unless it's suid.
+- Using long running containers for admin tasks is not The Docker Way